huljas/huljas.github.io/_posts/2013-11-25-most-efficient-way.md

 You could ask the "Why?" question and figure out that something is not needed at all.

-Or you could find out that someone has already solved your problem far better than you ever could.
+Or you could find out that there already exists a solution for you problem.